polatonur/exo-ticktacktrip/README.md

 # TEXT-JUSTIFY API

-A Simple text justification API to, designed with Node.js, Express and Postgres
+A Simple text justification API, designed with NodeJS, Express and Postgres

 ### Stack